EtanHuang/guess-flag-game/README.md

  Phase 2:
 * As a user, I want to be able to resume from where I left off in my previous games.
 * As a user, I want to be able to have the option to save my game to file when I quit.

+## Instructions for grader:
+- You can generate the first required action related to adding Xs to a Y by pressing new game.
+- You can generate the second required action related to adding Xs to a Y by entering a number of flags you want to guess for your current game.
+- You can locate my visual component by...
+- You can save the state of my application by clicking the save button.
+- You can reload the state of my application by opening the game again.